 What is the Summer Institute?

 The Summer Institute is a three-week introduction to liberal arts learning at Lawrence University.
-Each fall, just prior to Welcome Week, new Lawrentians participate in a credit-earning curriculum including the SI Seminar - based on the Freshman Studies model of close reading, discussion, and writing; and Topics in Psychology - a larger lecture and discussion class.
-Co-curricular programming emphasizes the development of academic skills through writing and discussion workshops, peer-tutoring, and interaction with campus resources and services.
-The extra-curricular social programming is led by student Program Assistants.
+Each fall, just prior to new student orientation, new Lawrentians participate in a credit-earning curriculum including the SI Seminar – based on the First Year Studies model of close reading, discussion, and writing; and Topics in Psychology – a larger lecture and discussion class and Starting STEM Savvy, a skills-based course to prepare students for STEM courses.
+Students who successfully complete SI will get six credits.

 How much does participation in the Summer Institute cost?

-Please be aware that the actual cost to students will vary, as some students may be eligible for partial scholarships.
+Please be aware that the actual cost to students will vary, students may be eligible for 100% ,75% or 50% discount (scholarships).
 For information about your specific program cost, please refer to your invitation letter.

 How are students selected to participate in the Summer Institute?

-Lawrence invites all new students to express their interest (apply here) in participating in SI and to provide their reasons for wanting to participate - be they academic, social, or personal.
-Through careful consideration of a student's expressed interest in participating, prior academic opportunities and record, and personal experiences, the admissions committee selects several dozen students whom the committee believes will most benefit from the SI experience.
-Due to the limited number of spaces available, Lawrence is not able to invite all interested students to participate.
+Lawrence invites all new students to express their interest in participating in SI and to provide their reasons for wanting to participate – be they academic, social, or personal.
+Due to the limited number of spaces available, SI is limited to 60 students, Lawrence is not able to invite all interested students to participate.

 What happens if an interested student is not invited to the Summer Institute?